 Why we exist

 Founded in 2011 by a Russian-born trader Anna Kogan, Forgotten Animals (originally called Big Hearts Foundation) became the first international organisation to work in remote overlooked towns and regions of Russia.

 Forgotten Animals is an officially registered charity in UK, Russia and, since December 2019 – the US.
-With only 2 paid employees and dozens of volunteers spread around the world we carry out or directly support projects in nearly hundred cities across different countries, and counting.
+With only 5 paid employees (some part-time) and many volunteers around the world, we carry out or support projects in nearly more than 30 cities regions.

 ‘I have seen that we CAN achieve major shifts in behaviour and attitude towards animals.
 We are doing it where the most difference in animal welfare can and needs to be made.’